locize/blog/source/_posts/localization.md

 ---
-title: Localization concept - a guide to adaption | locize
+title: Localization concept - a guide to adaption
 description: How to adapt a product or service to meet the needs of a particular language, culture, or desired population's look-and-feel.

 date: 2023-09-21